Know the Symptoms of Atrial Fibrillation to Avoid a Stroke

 Where to Seek Help for Atrial Fibrillation

-If you are experiencing any of the symptoms of AFib, contact WWMG’s Cardiology department to request an appointment.
-Early detection and proactive management can slow the progression of atrial fibrillation, prevent recurrence of episodes, and support your quality of life.
+If you’re experiencing shortness of breath, chest pain, weakness, fatigue, or dizziness, call 911 or go to your nearest Emergency Room.
+Early detection and proactive treatment can slow the progression of atrial fibrillation, prevent recurrence of episodes, and support your quality of life.